azrulhasni/keymico/README.md

 Apart from global politics, technology lock in is another risk of using only one CSP.
-So we coded our business logic as a serverless component on AWS, want to move that to Azure - well, that is not possible without recoding it.
-Another aspect of lock down is data.
+So we coded our business logic as a serverless component on AWS, want to move that to Azure - well, you will have to do some work.
+Another aspect of lock in is data.
 Even if we are using standard base technology (such as a SQL compatible database) - it will still take a huge time to transfers terabytes of data from one CSP to another - such that, we are locked in by one CSP because moving data is just too costly and take too long.
 Not having a choice means, you might need to compete with your own CSP.
 Take Netflix for example - a loyal user of Amazon Web Services.
 And yet, Amazon also has its own streaming service (Amazon Prime) rivalling Netflix.
-That would not have been a comfortable thing for Netflix, having to be dependent on their competitor!
+In my opinion, that would not have been a comfortable thing for Netflix, having to be dependent on their competitor!